recipe-runner/recipe-runner.github.io/source/docs/loops.md

     when: step_loop['index'] == 'one'
 ```

-In the previous example, the step "The loop" has a loop with three elements but the task
+In the previous example, the step "The loop" has a loop with three elements but the action
 "Display data" only be executed one time when the value of the *index* is "one"

 ## Registering variables with a loop

 When you use `register` with a loop, the data structure placed in the variable registered will
 contain a list of all responses from the module: